HenryZJY/cs426-spring2023-labs/lab2/discussion.md

  5. angry on by Armand Baumbach

 ## C3
 With a client pool size of 4, I noticed there are 4-5 peaks in the load distributions for both user services and video services.
-Each of the peak is relatively thin.
-If I use a pool size of 1, I should see fatter curves with a higher latencies.
-In contrast, if I use a pool size of 8, I should see thinncer curves, more peaks and lower latencies.
+Most importantly, the qps to the two hosts are relatively balanced compared to a pool size of 1.
+THe two peaks are closer to each other, meaning that the connections are more evenly distributed over the two hosts.
+If we use a pool size of 8, I predict that the qps to the two hosts will be even closer to each other, i.e the connection loads will be more balanced.